 Exclusive Camps and Lodges

-For instance, camps like Kicheche Valley, Mara Plains, and Offbeat Ndoto Camp offer luxurious tents with stunning views, gourmet dining, and exceptional guiding.
-Staying here means you can enjoy the wilderness in comfort while knowing your visit is contributing to conservation and community well-being.
+Camps like Kicheche Valley, Mara Plains, and Offbeat Ndoto Camp offer luxurious tents with stunning views, gourmet dining, and exceptional guiding.
+Staying here means you can enjoy the wilderness in comfort while knowing your visit is contributing to both wildlife conservation and community well-being.

 Benefits to the Community

-The Mara Conservancies have a significant positive impact on local Masai communities.
-For every guest staying in one of the camps on the conservancies, 25% of the income goes to the protection and maintenance of 250,000 acres of conservancies.
-The income generated from lease payments – 1,580 Masai families directly benefit from these land leases – helps fund education, healthcare, and infrastructure projects, directly benefiting the people who have lived in harmony with this land for centuries.
+Of the income generated by the camps, 25% goes directly to the protection and maintenance of 250,000 acres of conservancies.
+Education, healthcare, and infrastructure projects, are funded adding an additional direct benefit to the people who have lived in harmony with this land for centuries.
 Camps and lodges on the conservancies are almost exclusively staffed by members of these communities, providing additional income and career development for the people who call this land their home.

 A Sustainable Future